binance-chain/docs-site/docs/smart-chain/wallet/wallet_api.md

     These changes are _upcoming_, but you can prepare for them today.
     Follow [this GitHub issue](https://github.com/MetaMask/metamask-extension/issues/8077) for updates.

-    In this implementation, some APIs will be supported as [Legacy API](#legacy-api) (For example we will still implement the `chainIdChanged` on BinanceChain object until MetaMask formally deprecate it).
+    In this implementation, some APIs will be supported as [Legacy API](#legacy-api) (For example we will still implement the `chainIdChanged` on BinanceChain object until MetaMask formally deprecates it).

 ## Basic Usage